I’m moving overseas - do I have to cancel?

-On a statistical basis the chance of a person dying at a certain age changes each year.
-When you are younger there is a point where premiums actually decrease each year as the chance of dying accidentally drops.
-Unfortunately as you get older premiums then increase.
-The amount which they increase does vary from year to year.
+Statistically, a person's chance of dying at a certain age changes yearly.
+When you are younger, premiums can decrease each year as the chance of dying by accident reduces.
+Unfortunately, as you age, the chance of dying increases, so premiums increase.
+The amount by which they increase varies from year to year.

 What if I miss a payment?

 Don't worry; we understand this can happen.
 If you